 After two months he was able to play new and old pieces with complicated arpeggios slowly and to release the finger back to neutral state.
 He was in control of his posture and was more positive about his career and life in general.
 As Focal Dystonia can take a long time to recover from further therapy is needed to asses the final result from this treatment, but Peter had made a start and his recovery had begun towards continuing his life in music.

-Peter came to see me in August 2005.
+Peter came to see me after a month.
 Though he is not 100% cured, Peter has made some remarkable progress.
 He is now able to play complex finger patterns with the right hand with musical expression, use of dynamics and at a greater speed.
 Peter’s freedom of movement when playing has likewise increased together with greater technical control of the instrument.
 He is far more positive with regard to the future and he has increased his body awareness in relation to holding and balancing the instrument.
 Peter has also developed a better control of his breathing while playing.

 Case study C (Business woman)